StructComp: Substituting Propagation with Structural Compression in Training Graph Contrastive Learning: Experiment

 \paragraph{Time and memory usage for small-scale datasets} Table \ref{tab:time_and_mem} shows the improvements in runtime and memory usage of each GCL model. \ourmodel~saves the memory usage of the GCL models on the Cora, Citeseer, Pubmed, Computers, and Photo datasets by 5.9 times, 4.8 times, 33.5 times, 22.2 times and 57.1 times, respectively.
 At the same time, the training is speeded up by 1.8 times, 2.1 times, 17.1 times, 10.9 times and 21.1 times, respectively.
 This improvement is particularly evident when the dataset is large.
 The memory consumption for GRACE on the Computers dataset is even reduced by two orders of magnitude.
 These results strongly suggest that our method significantly reduces time consumption and memory usage while enhancing model performance.

 \paragraph{Scalability on large graphs} Table \ref{tab:arxiv} and Table \ref{tab:products} show the results of \ourmodel~on two large datasets Arxiv and Products, and compare them with three scalable training methods: Cluster-GCN, Graphsaint, and Graphzoom.
 We tested these training methods on four GCL models.
 Our method achieves the best performance on all GCL models on both datasets.
+The experimental results for Papers100M are listed in Appendix \ref{papers100m}.
 The models trained by our method achieve the highest accuracy, while also require significantly lower memory and time consumption compared to other models.
 These results highlight the effectiveness of our method in handling large-scale graph data.

 \paragraph{Comparison of loss trends} To examine the equivalence of \ourmodel~training and traditional GCL training, we plug the parameters $U$ trained with the compressed loss $\mathcal{L}(X_c ;U)$ back into the GNN encoder and compute the complete loss function $\mathcal{L}(A,X;U)$.
 Figure \ref{fig:loss_trend} shows the trends of $\mathcal{L}(A,X;U)$ and the original loss $\mathcal{L}(A,X;W)$ trained with full graph.
 The behavior of the two losses matches astonishingly.
 This observation implies that, \ourmodel~produces similar parameters to the traditional full graph GCL training.